 Discover Horse Riding Holidays now

-In the center of Portugal, you’ll find lush forests, pristine rivers, and beautiful valleys while in the south, you’ll be treated to its vast coastline of renowned beaches, in addition to abundance of picturesque cliffs and coves.
-The remaining parts of the country is certainly not to be dismissed, offering its own unique characteristics such as traditional villages, historical treasures, and natural wonders.
+In the center of Portugal, you’ll find lush forests, pristine rivers, and beautiful valleys.
+In the south, you’ll be treated to its vast coastline of renowned beaches, in addition to an abundance of picturesque cliffs and coves.
+The remaining parts of the country are certainly not to be dismissed, offering their own unique characteristics, such as traditional villages, historical treasures, and natural wonders.

-Wondering which destinations you ought to consider for an exciting and memorable horse riding excursion in Portugal?
-You’re in luck, find our top picks below:
+Wondering which destinations to consider for an exciting and memorable horse riding vacation in Portugal?
+You’re in luck, as you’ll find our top picks below:

-Portugal has a rich equestrian tradition and many of its top equestrian centres can be found in the Algarve.
+Portugal has a rich equestrian tradition and many of its top equestrian centers can be found in the Algarve.
 Are you an avid rider?
-You shouldn’t miss out on joining a top level classical dressage program.
+You shouldn’t miss out on joining a top-level classical dressage program.
 You’ll have the time of your life honing in your horsemanship as you ride well-ride athletic and agile Lusitano horses.

 Not experienced in horse riding?
-Not to worry, there are also plenty of options that are beginner friendly offered.
-If you’re planning take the young ones along, they can also partake in the fun as pony rides are usually are offered too!
+Not to worry, there are also plenty of options that are beginner-friendly.
+If you’re planning to take the young ones along, they can also partake in the fun as pony rides are usually are offered too!